 Even though Jackie wasn’t as successful as her previous studio albums, that didn’t stop fans from supporting Ciara when she reemerged on the scene in the summer of last year.
 With over 171 million views on YouTube, “Level Up” became one of 2018’s worldwide initiatives and proved that her musical presence was dearly missed, especially after inking huge performance opts like Bruno Mars’ 24K Magic World Tour, the American Music Awards in November and Dick Clark’s New Year’s Rockin’ Eve at the top of 2019.

 Almost four years after her last effort, Ciara has catapulted in ways beyond what she could imagine for herself on the business aspect.
 In February, she announced her new entertainment and record label, Beauty Marks Entertainment, with the album being respectfully named after the company.
-This new and exciting venture allows Ciara to be more involved with the entire album process than previous projects, from the management side all the way to the music releases.
+This new and exciting venture allows Ciara to be more involved with the entire album process than in previous projects, from the management side to the music releases.

 “Being able to have that freedom and flexibility is so special,” explained Ciara to Billboard earlier this year.
 “There have been moments in the past when I’ve felt creatively handicapped just because I have to wait for the powers that be to make the decisions for me and then they take a long time.
 I’m just waiting and waiting and losing time and before you know it, six months pass by.”